The Fall (Camus novel): Setting

-The "last circle of hell" is the site of Amsterdam's red-light district and the location of a bar named Mexico City, which Clamence frequents nightly, and where the bulk of his narrative gradually unfolds.
-(The bar, Mexico City, did exist in Amsterdam.)
+The "last circle of hell" is the site of Amsterdam's red-light district and the location of a bar named Mexico City, (Note: The bar Mexico City did exist in Amsterdam.) which Clamence frequents nightly, and where the bulk of his narrative gradually unfolds.
 The setting thus serves to illustrate, literally and metaphorically, Clamence's fall from the heights of high-class Paris society to the dark, dreary, Dantesque underworld of Amsterdam, where tortured souls wander aimlessly among each other.
 Indeed, critics have explored at length the parallels between Clamence's fall and Dante's descent through Hell in the Inferno (see Galpin, King).

 It is also significant, particularly as Camus develops his philosophical ideas, that the story develops against the backdrop of the Second World War and the Holocaust.
 Clamence tells us that he lives only a short distance from Mexico City, in what was—formerly—the Jewish Quarter, "until our Hitlerian brethren spaced it out a bit. ...
 I am living on the site of one of the greatest crimes in history" (Camus 281).
 The naming of the bar also recalls the destruction of the Aztec civilization whose ruined capital has been supplanted by modern Mexico City.

 Among other things, The Fall is an attempt to explain how humankind could be capable of perpetrating such evils.

 Synopsis

 Life in Paris

-The novel opens with Clamence sitting in the bar Mexico City casually talking to a stranger (potentially meant as a stand-in for the reader) about the proper way to order a drink; for here, despite the cosmopolitan nature of Amsterdam, the bartender refuses to respond to anything other than Dutch.
+The novel opens with Clamence sitting in the bar Mexico City casually talking to a stranger (who is referred to in the second person) about the proper way to order a drink, since the bartender refuses to respond to anything other than Dutch.
 Thus, Clamence serves as interpreter and he and the stranger, having discovered that they are fellow compatriots who, moreover, both hail from Paris, begin discussing more substantive matters.

-Clamence tells us that he used to lead an essentially perfect life in Paris as a highly successful and well-respected defence lawyer.
-The vast majority of his work centred around "widow and orphan" cases, that is, the poor and disenfranchised who otherwise would be unable to provide themselves with a proper defence before the law.
+Clamence tells us that he used to lead a good life in Paris as a successful and well-respected defence lawyer.
+The vast majority of his work centred around "widow and orphan" cases; that is, the poor and disenfranchised who otherwise would be unable to provide themselves with a proper defence before the law.
 He also relates anecdotes about how he always enjoyed giving friendly directions to strangers on the streets, yielding to others his seat on the bus, giving alms to the poor, and, above all, helping the blind to cross the street.
 In short, Clamence conceived of himself as living purely for the sake of others and "achieving more than the vulgar ambitious man and rising to that supreme summit where virtue is its own reward" (Camus 288).